Gerlene Ann Hash, known as Geri by most friends and family, was born in Red Lodge, Mont. on March 14, 1931 to Gus and Lydia Maki.

 Geri was a cowgirl at heart and loved her horses.
-She rode to Fox School from the first through the eighth grade.
+She rode to Fox School from the 1st through the 8th grade.
 She worked hand to hand with her father growing up.
 He raised her as the son that he never had so housework and most "girly" things were not a part of her life on their farm on the Fox bench.

-In 1966, they moved to a small acreage in Portola Valley, Calif., where they were able to maintain horses again and both became active as 4-H leaders.
+In 966 they moved to a small acreage in Portola Valley, Calif. where they were able to maintain horses again and both became active as 4H leaders.

-They spent three years managing the Broken Arrow Ranch.
-Her husband oversaw the reconstruction of buildings, roads, fences and the general ranching operations.
-Geri did the bookkeeping and the large home they occupied was a meeting place and overnight stop for the many guests who came to the ranch.
+They spent three years managing the Broken Arrow Ranch, her husband oversaw the reconstruction of buildings, roads, fences and the general ranching operations.
+Geri did the bookkeeping and the large home they occupied was a meeting place and overnight stop for the many guests that came to the ranch.
 That entailed a whole lot of cooking but she managed.

 After their youngest son took over the business in 1991, they moved to a small acreage along the Weiser River in Fruitvale, Idaho.
 Geri worked part time in the office of the Council Hospital and was awarded a Woman of the Year award for Community Service.
 Among the groups she was most involved in was the Heartland Back Country Horsemen.